Gauge symmetry and uniqueness in inverse problems for the JMGT equation: Introduction

 Let $(M,g)$ be a compact connected Riemannian manifold of dimension $n\ge2$ with a smooth boundary $\partial M$.
 We set $\mathcal{Q}:=(0,T) \times M$ and $\Gamma=(0,T) \times \partial M$.
 Consider the generalized JMGT equation with sources in the following form

-Here $\alpha$ and $q$ describe damping effects in the medium, $c$ is the sound speed, $\beta$ characterizes the acoustic nonlinearity of the medium, and $F$ denotes an applied source term.
+Here $\alpha$ and $q$ describe damping effects in the medium, $c$ is the sound speed, $g$ encodes the anisotropic geometry of the medium, $\beta$ characterizes the acoustic nonlinearity of the medium, and $F$ denotes an applied source term.
 In particular, $\alpha,c$ and $q$ govern the linear propagation and attenuation, while $\beta$ is responsible for nonlinear effects in ultrasound propagation.

 For a fixed sound speed $c$, we define the corresponding \textit{all boundary measurement map} as

 where $u$ is the solution of \eqref{JMGTso} and $\nu$ denotes the unit outward normal vector of $\partial M$ with respect to the Riemannian metric $g$.
 We refer the reader to Section~\ref{well} for local well-posedness of the JMGT equation \eqref{JMGTso}, which guarantees $\mathcal L_{\alpha,q,\beta,F}$ is well-defined.
 The inverse problem that we consider is the following: